Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Introduction

+While the linear IV regression is often advocated for its transparency \citep{angrist2010credibility}, it is also criticized for its lack of a clear connection to an economic parameter of interest \citep{heckman2010comparing}.\footnote{For the linear OLS regression, \citet{Sloczynski2020OLS} shows that the OLS coefficient of a binary treatment with covariates generally does not represent the average treatment effect (ATE), the average treatment effect on treated (ATT), or untreated (ATU).} A related strand of the literature based on the latter view aims to develop alternatives to the linear IV regression, including the policy-relevant treatment effect proposed by \citet{heckman2001policy} and \citet{carneiro2010evaluating}.
+Nevertheless, many empirical researchers use the linear regression for its simplicity.
+My framework aims to provide useful diagnostics for empirical researchers who use the linear regression while recognizing its potential limitations.

 The rest of the paper proceeds as follows.
 Section 2 presents the interpretation of the linear IV and OLS coefficients and proposes the decomposition of the IV--OLS coefficient gap.
-Section 3 extends these econometric results by exploring some alternative assumptions.
+Section 3 extends these econometric results by exploring settings with alternative assumptions.
 Section 4 proposes the estimators for the IV-weighted OLS coefficients for empirically performing the decomposition.
 Section 5 presents the results from the empirical applications, and Section 6 concludes.
+Online Appendix presents the proofs of the theorems, explores additional econometric results, and provides details for the empirical applications.